Conservapedia: RationalWiki

-In April 2007, Peter Lipson, a doctor of internal medicine, attempted to edit Conservapedia's article on breast cancer to include evidence against Conservapedia's claim that abortion increases risk of contracting it.
-Schlafly and Conservapedia administrators "questioned [Lipson's] credentials and shut down debate".
-After they were blocked, "Lipson and several other contributors quit trying to moderate the articles [on Conservapedia] and instead started their own website, RationalWiki."
+In April 2007, Peter Lipson, a doctor of internal medicine, attempted to edit Conservapedia's article on breast cancer to include evidence against Conservapedia's pseudoscientific claim that abortion increases risk of contracting it.
+Schlafly and Conservapedia administrators "questioned [Lipson's] credentials and shut down debate."
+After they were blocked, "Lipson and several other contributors quit trying to moderate the articles (on Conservapedia) and instead started their own website, RationalWiki."

-RationalWiki's self-stated purpose is to analyze and refute "pseudoscience", the "anti-science movement", and "crank ideas", as well as to conduct "explorations of authoritarianism and fundamentalism" and explore "how these subjects are handled in the media".Keeler, Mary, Josh Johnson, and Arun Majumdar.
-"Crowdsourced Knowledge: Peril and Promise for Complex Knowledge Systems."
+RationalWiki's self-stated purpose is to analyze and refute "pseudoscience", the "anti-science movement", and "crank ideas", as well as to conduct "explorations of authoritarianism and fundamentalism" and explore "how these subjects are handled in the media."

+RationalWiki is said to openly criticize Conservapedia, for a majority of reasons.

 An article published in the Los Angeles Times in 2007 alleged that RationalWiki members "monitor Conservapedia.
 And—by their own admission—engaged in acts of cyber-vandalism."